Demonstrated Interest – An Important Part of College Admissions

-Applicant B, on the other hand, is on the college’s mailing list – he signed up when the representative visited his high school.
-But, he hasn’t come to campus in spite of the fact that he lives 2 hours away, and has never called or emailed the admissions office.
-He has not connected with the college on social media.
-His “Why Us? essay feels as if it could be written about another college.
+Applicant B, on the other hand, is on the college’s mailing list.
+He signed up when the representative visited his high school.
+But, he hasn’t come to campus in spite of the fact that he lives 2 hours away.
+He has never called or emailed the admissions office., nor connected with the college on social media.
+His “Why Us?” could have been written about another college.

 Before you rush to call your admissions reps, note that not all colleges track or consider applicants’ interest.
-Larger public universities rarely track interest, and the most selective institutions also do not.
+Larger public universities rarely track interest.
+The most highly selective private colleges also do not track.
 Demonstrated interest is typically most important for mid or less selective private colleges.

 So go ahead – show your colleges some love!